Passionately Advocating for Justice on Behalf of Injured Victims

-At Martinian & Associates INC., our Los Angeles personal injury team is committed to pursuing justice on behalf of accident victims and are backed by a proven track record of success.
-Our team has recovered millions of dollars in verdicts and settlements for our clients and will fight to secure maximum financial compensation for you as well.
+At Martinian Lawyers, our Los Angeles hit and run lawyers are committed to pursuing justice on behalf of accident victims and are backed by a proven track record of success.
+Our Los Angeles car accident attorneys have recovered millions of dollars in verdicts and settlements for our clients and will fight to secure maximum financial compensation for you as well.

 California Hit and Run Law

 Under California law, drivers are required to pull over and exchange insurance information with the other driver.
 Even if the driver who is not responsible for the accident flees the scene, this would still be considered a hit and run, which is a criminal offense.
 Oftentimes, hit and run accidents occur because the individual is afraid of being caught for another offense, such as drunk driving, distracted driving, speeding, or other forms of reckless driving.